Vladimir Levin (hacker): The revelation a decade later

-In 2005 an alleged member of the former St. Petersburg hacker group, claiming to be one of the original Citibank penetrators, published under the name ArkanoiD a memorandum on popular Provider.net.ru website dedicated to telecom market.
-According to him, Levin was not actually a scientist (mathematician, biologist or the like) but a kind of ordinary system administrator who managed to get hands on the ready data about how to penetrate Citibank machines and then exploit them.
+In 2005, an alleged member of the former St. Petersburg hacker group, claiming to be one of the original Citibank penetrators, published a memorandum under the name ArkanoiD on the popular Provider.net.ru website dedicated to the telecom market.
+According to him, Levin was not actually a scientist (mathematician, biologist, or the like) but a kind of ordinary system administrator who managed to get hands on the ready data about how to penetrate Citibank machines and then exploit them.

-ArkanoiD emphasized all the communications were carried over X.25 network and the Internet was not involved.
-ArkanoiD's group in 1994 found out Citibank systems were unprotected and it spent several weeks examining the structure of the bank's USA-based networks remotely.
+ArkanoiD emphasized that all the communications were carried over X.25 network, and the Internet was not involved.
+ArkanoiD's group in 1994 found out Citibank systems were unprotected, and they spent several weeks examining the structure of the bank's USA-based networks remotely.
 Members of the group played around with systems' tools (e.g. were installing and running games) and were unnoticed by the bank's staff.
-Penetrators did not plan to conduct a robbery for their personal safety and stopped their activities at some time.
+Penetrators did not plan to conduct a robbery for their personal safety and stopped their activities at some point.
 One of them later handed over the crucial access data to Levin (reportedly for the stated $100).